gsa-oes/office-of-evaluation-sciences/_projects/1510-reducing-inappropriate-prescribing.md

 domain: Health
 agency: Health and Human Services
 impact:
-summary: Sending letters of potential overprescribers did not influence Schedule II prescribing activities.
+summary: Sending letters to potential overprescribers did not influence Schedule II prescribing activities.
 ---
 ## What was the challenge?